DestinE-Climate-DT/AQUA/docs/sphinx/source/dashboard.rst

     Source to be processed.

-.. option:: --ensemble
+.. option:: --no-ensemble

-    Specifies the new 4-level ensemble structure (catalog/model/experiment/realization).
+    Specifies that the old 3-level ensemble structure (catalog/model/experiment) should be used instead of the default one (catalog/model/experiment/realization).
-    If specified, the script will expect the experiment list to contain realizations.
-    If a single experiment is specified, and ``--realization`` is not specified, "r1" will be assumed as the realization.

 .. option:: --realization <realization>

-    Used with the ``ensemble`` flag to specify the realization of the experiment.
+    Used to specify the realization of the experiment.
-    If specified ``ensemble``is set to ``True`` by default.
+    If a single experiment is specified, and ``--realization`` is not specified, "r1" will be assumed as the realization by default.

 .. option:: -r, --serial